 Activity 1: Explore turtles with this video about turtles and this video about the turtle life cycle.
 Then get some fine motor practice while you create this turtle craft.
 Add it to your pond scene once it’s complete!

 Activity 2: One common plant often found in ponds is the water lily.
-Water lilie are plants that grow in still or slowly moving water, including streams and the edges of lakes.
-They have floating leaves often called lily pads, and frogs like to sit on them. (source) Today, we’re going to use lily pads as the inspiration for a little frog substraction, using this blog post as your inspiration.
+Water lilies are plants that grow in still or slowly moving water, including streams and the edges of lakes.
+They have floating leaves often called lily pads, and frogs like to sit on them. (source) Today, we’re going to use lily pads as the inspiration for a little frog subtraction, using this blog post as your inspiration.
 If you didn’t purchase the frog figurines, you can use green pom poms, counters, or something similar as your manipulative instead.

 Note for parents: If this is your child’s first time working with subtraction, start with small numbers.
 For example, put two frogs on the lilypad and ask your child, “If there are two frogs on the lilypad and one frog jumps off into the water, how many frogs are left?”
 Follow your child’s lead.
 Remember, you are introducing a new concept and it needs to be concrete before you include the numerical values that match the math concept.
 Once your child understands the concept, write the numerical value on the lilypad and try the same problems again.
 If they understand the connection, great!
 If not, don’t be discouraged.
 This is a really complex concept!
 Come back to it again tomorrow or later in the week until it clicks.
 Remember that everyone gets these concepts at their own pace, and it’s not a race.
 Just have fun with it!